Breadcrumb

 Southern Circle Adventure - Day 6

-Te Anau to Milford Sound and return to Te Anau
+Te Anau to Milford Sound, returning to Te Anau

 Your accommodation: Bella Vista Te Anau